VaniaTominc/GA-Project-04/README.md

 ## Table of contents
 + Brief
-+ Technologies used
++ Technologies used:
-    - Backend
+    - Backend,
-    - Frontend
+    - Frontend,
-    - Development tools
+    - Development tools.
 + Installation
-+ Process
++ Process:
-    - Planning
+    - Planning:
-        + Concept
+        + Concept,
-        + Organisation
+        + Organisation.
-    - Backend
+    - Backend,
-    - Frontend
+    - Frontend:
-        + Components
+        + Components,
-        + Styling
+        + Styling.
-    - Project walkthrough
+    - Project walkthrough.
-+ Bugs, challenges, wins
++ Bugs, challenges, wins:
-    - Bugs
+    - Bugs,
-    - Challenges
+    - Challenges,
-    - Wins
+    - Wins.
-+ Extra features and key learnings
++ Future features and key learnings:
-    - Extra features
+    - Future features,
-    - Key learnings
+    - Key learnings.

 ## Brief

 - **Build a full-stack application** by making your own backend and your own front-end.
 - **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database.
-- **Consume your API with a separate front-end** built with React.
+- **Consume your API with a separate frontend** built with React.
 - **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models.
 - **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut.
 - **Have a visually impressive design** to kick your portfolio up a notch and have something to wow future clients & employers. **ALLOW** time for this.